shyamsg/JellyBelly/README.md

     JellyBelly -f my_seq.fq.gz -s SpacedKmer_K10_S5.bin > output.txt

 output.txt will be a tab separated text file with a count between 0 and 1 inclusive for each spaced kmer.
-The number of counts (number of spaced kmers) depends on the length of the number of ones in the spaced kmer mask and is equal to 4^S where S is the the number of ones in the mask.
+The number of counts (number of spaced kmers) depends on the ones in the spaced kmer mask and is equal to 4^S where S is the the number of ones in the mask.

+## Output Data

-  JellyBelly's output values are scaled spaced kmer counts ranging from 0 to 1 includisve.
+  JellyBelly's output values are scaled spaced kmer counts ranging from 0 to 1.
 Spaced kmer count values are sorted lexicographcally eg. first value corresponds to AAA..A second to AAA..T and so on.

   output.txt